Policy paper

 • Glasgow

-The masterplan is being produced in stages by the Airspace Change Organising Group (ACOG), a separate and impartial unit within NERL.
+The UK airspace change masterplan or masterplan is being produced in stages by the Airspace Change Organising Group (ACOG), a separate and impartial unit within NERL.

-The masterplan must meet criteria set out by the CAA within the CAP 2156a airspace change masterplan – UK CAA acceptance criteria.
-ACOG is required to follow commissions from DfT and CAA as the airspace modernisation co-sponsors.
+The masterplan must meet criteria set out by the CAA within the CAP 2156a airspace change masterplan, the UK CAA acceptance criteria and ACOG is required to follow any commissions from the airspace modernisation co-sponsors.

-The masterplan is developed in iterations, with more detail on the airspace change added at each stage.
-The first iteration of the Masterplan was submitted to the CAA in July 2019.
-In the masterplan iteration 2, ACOG proposed organising the airspace changes into geographical clusters / terminal control areas.
+The masterplan is developed in iterations, with greater detail on the airspace changes added at each stage.
+The first iteration of the masterplan was submitted to the CAA in July 2019 and in the second masterplan version ACOG proposed organising airspace changes into geographical clusters and terminal control areas.

-The development of the masterplan will continue to be an iterative process until a final version is adopted.
+Masterplan development will continue until a final version is adopted.

 Integration and technology

-One of the pivotal parts of delivering integration is the work underway to modernise lower airspace for all users, defined as airspace 7,000ft and below.
+One of the pivotal parts of providing integration is the work underway to modernise lower airspace for all users, defined as airspace 7,000ft and below.
 This work includes:

 • replacing and improving the flight information services